josharsh/100LinesOfCode/README.md

 The *root* directory of your developed application must contain
 * A README.md describing your project, idea and Implementation
 * Source code for your app
-* Link to working app (In case the app in an extension ,add On etc.)
+* Link to working app (In case the app in an extension, add-ons, etc.)
 * If Possible, Deploy the code onto a hosting platform.

 Note: Please Add Author's name in Readme.md of application.